christianaaronschroeder/music-chat-tracker/README.md

 ## Background
 #### Context
-We are in a several-years-old group chat with several of our friends where we discuss music, and we share songs through Spotify links.
+I am in a several-years-old group chat with a group of friends where we discuss music, and share songs through Spotify links.
 #### Problem
 Many of the chat members like to "claim" songs, i.e. make sure everyone knows they were the one who "found it."
 So, this causes a stir whenever a song that was previously shared is shared again.
-Due to the age of te group chat it, and the lackluster search feature in Apple Messages, it can be difficult to determine if a particular song has been shared before.
+Due to the age of the group chat, and the lackluster search feature in Apple Messages, it can be difficult to determine if a particular song has been shared before.
 #### Solution
-Make an automatically-updated Spotify playlist that acts as an archive of all songs that have been shared in the group chat.
+Make an automatically updated Spotify playlist that acts as an archive of all songs that have been shared in the group chat.
+This still does not let us track who previously sent a song, but it instead can act as a log to check against before you accidentally re-share a song and get attacked by the music-mob.

 ## Dev Environment Setup
 ### Requirements